Ganga88709/Multimedia_Encryption/README.md

-# Multimedia Encryption and Decryption Project
+# Multimedia Encryption and Decryption System using AES, ECC and Chaos-Based Techniques

 ## Overview